 Here's where a material like Integrity Block could gain the upper hand.
 Because the blocks are available in the same standard sizes as other concrete blocks, builders won't have to learn any new construction techniques.
 Additionally, there won't be the same runaround to meet an area's building regulations, since these blocks fall under established codes.
 And you're not sacrificing quality, either -- Integrity Block has met all the same performance standards as load-bearing concrete blocks.
 By using Integrity Block in a construction project, you may be eligible for LEED credits, and according to Integrity Block, none of these features will cost you any extra.
 Integrity Block will be priced competitively with concrete block.

 What's the catch?
 Well, right now Integrity Block is new to the marketplace; the line for landscaping projects just rolled out in late 2008, with structural and architectural lines to follow.
 Additionally, the company's factory in Stockton, Calif., is the only place making Integrity Block as of press time.
 To keep the company's carbon footprint low, the product is only being distributed in northern California (if you're a resident of that area, you can check Integrity Block's Web site for nearby retailers).
 However, Integrity Block is seeking the financing that will fund national expansion, and it plans to have factories all over the country.

-For other interesting products for home and garden, see the links on the next page.
+For other interesting products for home and garden, see the links below.